IntelPython/dpctl/docs/doc_sources/api_reference/dpctl_capi.rst

 .. c:function:: void * Memory_GetOpaquePointer(struct Py_MemoryObject *o)

-    :param o: Input ojbect
+    :param o: Input object
-    :returns: Returns opaque pointer to `std::shared_ptr<void>` which manages the USM allocation, or a `nullptr` if this USM allocation represented by `o` is not managed by the smart pointer.
+    :returns: Returns opaque pointer to `std::shared_ptr<void>` which manages the USM allocation, or a `nullptr` if the USM allocation represented by `o` is not managed by the smart pointer.

 API for :c:struct:`PyUSMArrayObject`